omolaraolashore/LITA_CLASS_DOCUMENTATION/README.md

 ### Exploratory Data Analysis
 ---
-This involves exploring the avaialable Data to answer some questions such as:
+This involves exploring the avaialable Data to answer some analytical questions such as:
   - Which is the most common type of Aircraft?

   - What is the maximum average ticket price for flights on the aircrafts?